emden/emden.github.io/_pages/04_resources.md

 <p>Interactive viewers.</p>

 <ul>
+<li><a href="https://github.com/magjac/d3-graphviz">d3-graphviz</a> Renders SVG from graphs described in the DOT language using the Viz.js port of Graphviz and does animated transitions between graphs.
+[Magnus Jacobsson]</li>
 <li><a href="http://github.com/mountainstorm/jquery.graphviz.svg/">jquery.graphviz.svg</a>, jQuery plugin to make Graphviz SVG output more interactive and easier to navigate.
 [Rich Cooper]</li>
 <li><a href="http://ushiroad.com/jsviz/">Liviz.js</a>, DHTML-based interactive viewer for Graphviz [Satoshi Ueyama]</li>
 <li><a href="https://sites.google.com/site/kuabus/programming-by-hu/graphviz-test-tool">Graphviz Test Tool</a>, a GUI front-end for Graphviz [Hansuli Anderegg ]</li>